 Platform-as-a-Service

-Microsoft Azure - A cloud computing platform and infrastructure for building, deploying and managing applications and services through a global network of Microsoft-managed and Microsoft partner-hosted data centers.
+Microsoft Azure - Provides a cloud computing platform and infrastructure for building, deploying and managing applications and services through a global network of Microsoft-managed and Microsoft partnerhosted data centres.
 It provides both PaaS and laaS services.